Snyo24/monitoring_agent/src/agents/README.md

 ## CAUTION

-"void *detail" in agent structure is for implementing inheritance.
+"void *detail" in agent structure is used for implementing inheritance.

-"detail" will contain not common variable of agent.
+"detail" will contain not common variable of the agent structure.
 (e.g. MYSQL *mysql, FILE *fd)

 DO NOT COLLECT METRIC IN THIS VARIABLE.